MinhAn15/vpbank-hackathon-uplift-engine/docs/architecture.md

 # Architecture Diagram — Uplift Engine

-This document accompanies `docs/architecture.drawio` and explains what to include in the diagram and how to export it.
+This document accompanies the architecture visuals.
+Source of truth for automation is `docs/images/architecture.mmd` (Mermaid) rendered via `docs/images/render-architecture.ps1`.
+The legacy `docs/architecture.drawio` can be used for alternate editing if needed.

 ## Required components and flows